 - Albert Einstein (1879-1955): Explained that one gram of mass can be converted into a torrential amount of energy

-Modern day electricity is a result of all the hard work done by above mentioned great people.
+Modern day electricity is a result of all the hard work done by above mentioned great scientists and inventors.

-Current electricity can be defined as electricity that flows through a circuit, or a continuous unbroken path.
+Current electricity can be defined as electricity that flows through an electric circuit, or a continuous unbroken path.
 This path is a good conductor of electricity such as copper.
-Read: How Electronic / Electrical Circuit Works

 How to Generate Electricity